cosmos/developer-portal/tutorials/1-tech-terms/index.md

 ---
 parent:
   title: Good-To-Know Dev Terms
-  description: Review some technical terms essential when developing in the Interchain
+  description: Review some technical terms essential when developing in the interchain
   number: 1
 order: 0
 title: